 Via an online methods, allied health professionals provide evidence-based, integrated supports to those in need, particularly those in rural and remote settings.
 This will be achieved by working with and supporting families to grow skills in their own community, ensuring that families are able to flourish in all circumstances.

-Children living in rural and remote areas of Australia have limited access to allied health professionals (speech pathology, occupational therapy, physiotherapy, psychology).
-The absence of these services results in an inability to access education, employment and social interactions, leading to poor health and economic outcomes.
+People living in rural and remote areas, and marginalised communities across Australia, have limited access to allied health professionals (speech pathology, occupational therapy, physiotherapy, psychology).
+The absence of these services results in an inability to appropriately access community, education, employment and other facets of life, leading to worsened health and economic outcomes.
 Early access to these services is key to long-term social and economic inclusion.

 Enter Umbo (Uhm-Bo).
 Umbo is an online allied health service provider.
 We match a clinician to a family in the bush to deliver therapy online.